QRDI, MATAR Launch New Innovation Opportunity To Enhance Passenger Experience

-Doha, Qatar: The Qatar Research, Development, and Innovation (QRDI) Council in collaboration with MATAR, the Qatar Company for Airports Operation and Management, has announced a new open innovation opportunity as part of its flagship program, Qatar Open Innovation (QOI).
+(MENAFN- Gulf Times) The Qatar Research, Development, and Innovation (QRDI) Council in collaboration with MATAR, the Qatar Company for Airports Operation and Management, has announced a new open innovation opportunity as part of its flagship programme, Qatar Open Innovation (QOI).

 The opportunity is focused on technologies that provide an interactive digital signpost that can be integrated with MATAR's AI Smart technology, creating a seamless and enhanced experience for passengers that will meet wayfinding expectations of the future.

-The deadline for proposal submissions is October 2nd, 2024.
-Through this opportunity, QRDI Council and MATAR are seeking solutions that will complement the existing way of finding solutions and integrate with MATARs AI Smart technology which harnesses the potential of Generative AI, to surpass customer service expectations by delivering an innovative, useful, and enjoyable customer experience.
+The deadline for proposal submissions is October 2, 2024.
+Through this opportunity, QRDI Council and MATAR are seeking solutions that will complement the existing way of finding solutions and integrate with MATAR's AI Smart technology which harnesses the potential of Generative AI, to surpass customer service expectations by delivering an innovative, useful, and enjoyable customer experience.

 Proposals from startups, SMEs, and corporates will be evaluated based on practicality, creativity and potential impact on airport operations and passenger experience.

-The Qatar Open Innovation program has been the primary platform for startups and innovators to engage with potential government and corporate buyers to co-create market-ready solutions that address the nations most pressing challenges in the five national priority areas.
-These include energy, health, resource sustainability, society, and digital technology.
+The Qatar Open Innovation programme has been the primary platform for startups and innovators to engage with potential government and corporate buyers to co-create market-ready solutions that address the nation's most pressing challenges in the five national priority areas.
+These include energy, health, resource sustainability, society and digital technology.

 Legal Disclaimer: